eaobservatory/hedwig/doc/user/technical.rst

-When a PDF file has been uploaded, you will see that the section regarding editing text on-line is greyed out to indicate that the other option has been used.
+When a PDF file has been uploaded, you will see that the section regarding editing text online is greyed out to indicate that the other option has been used.

 .. image:: image/tech_case_pdf_uploaded_small.png
     :target: image/tech_case_pdf_uploaded_large.png

-Alternatively if you choose to edit the text on-line, you will see a page with a large text box.
+Alternatively if you choose to edit the text online, you will see a page with a large text box.
 In many browsers you can change the size of this box by dragging a handle in the lower right corner.